mosip/documentation/docs/compliance-tool-kit.md

 # Compliance Tool Kit

-Compliance Tool Kit (CTK) is an online portal that can be used by MOSIP partners to test the compliance of their product developed as per specifications (specs) published by MOSIP.
+Compliance Tool Kit (CTK) is an online portal that can be used by MOSIP partners to test the compliance of their product developed as per specifications (specs) published/adopted by MOSIP.

-Currently, CTK supports testing of compliance with the below biometrics specifications:
+Currently, CTK supports testing of compliance with the below specifications:

 1. **SBI**: Secure Biometric Interface (SBI) is used to interface with biometric devices.
-MOSIP’s device partners are required to build a software layer for their devices to communicate with MOSIP’s registration client or authentication client.
-The specifications that they should follow are defined as Secure Biometrics Interface (SBI) specs.
-The compliance tool kit should ensure that the interface built by the device provider is following the specs, and security and integrity rules defined in the SBI spec.
+Device partners are required to build a software layer that provides a unified communication protocol for all biometric capture use cases.
+The specifications that should be followed are defined as Secure Biometrics Interface (SBI) specs.
+The compliance tool kit ensures that the interface built by the device provider is following the specs, and certain level of security and integrity as defined in the SBI spec.
+The device hardware security features are not tested as part of this toolkit.

-2. **SDK**: MOSIP’s Biometric Service Providers (BSPs) provide an SDK implementation which supports quality check, 1:N match, extraction, and conversion of biometrics.
-MOSIP defines an IBioAPI as the specification for this SDK implementation.
-MOSIP’s biometric service providers are also required to build an interface between their solution and MOSIP to smoothen the communication between the two entities.
+2. **SDK**: Biometric Service Providers (BSPs) provide SDK implementation which supports quality check, match, extraction, and conversion of biometrics.
+MOSIP defines an [IBioAPI](https://github.com/mosip/commons/blob/master/kernel/kernel-biometrics-api/src/main/java/io/mosip/kernel/biometrics/spi/IBioApi.java) as the specification for this SDK implementation.
+Biometric SDK providers are also required to integrate this [http service](https://github.com/mosip/biosdk-services/tree/release-1.2.0) in their solution.
+This allows to run the SDK as an independant http service.
 The compliance tool kit would make sure that these interfaces are as per the MOSIP-defined specifications for smooth interaction.

 <!--
 3. **ABIS**- Automated Biometric Identification System (ABIS) vendors provide ABIS component which performs de-duplication of a resident's biometric data.
 This is useful to ensure the uniqueness of residents’ biometrics.
 MOSIP’s ABIS partners communicate with MOSIP via a queue.
 MOSIP defines ABIS specs for the same.